CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-6.md

 You have successfully built an **AI-powered IT Helpdesk Automation Copilot** using Microsoft Copilot Studio and Power Automate!

 ### What You Accomplished:
-- Created an intelligent IT Helpdesk Copilot with knowledge base
+- Created an intelligent IT Support Copilot with IT_Support_QA.pdf knowledge base
-- Built 3 automated support topics using generative AI
+- Built 3 automated support topics using generative AI (CredentialResetSupport, VPNConnectivitySupport, HardwareSupportAssistant)
 - Created reusable Freshdesk integration flow in Copilot Studio
-- Integrated Freshdesk API for ticket management
+- Integrated Freshdesk API for automated ticket creation with dynamic subject lines and descriptions
 - Deployed to Microsoft Teams for organization-wide access
-- Reduced manual helpdesk workload through automation
+- Reduced manual IT support workload through automation and self-service troubleshooting
-- Built the entire solution with Copilot Studio agent flows (no external Power Automate)
+- Built the entire solution with Copilot Studio agent flows (no external Power Automate portal)

 ### Business Impact:
 - **Faster Response Times** - 24/7 instant IT support